-In Year 12 and 13 many courses are available covering the National Qualifications Framework (NQF) and NCEA Levels 2 and 3.
-Able students are offered the opportunity to work at a higher NCEA level than their peers.
+For Years 12 and 13 we offer many courses covering the National Qualifications Framework (NQF) and NCEA Levels 2 and 3.
+Students also have the opportunity to study at a higher level on the NCEA framework, subject to previous academic performance.